MKLorenzen/MKLorenzen.github.io/about.md

 I am a computer science student at the Southern University of Denmark.

-This is hobby blog about things that i find interesting
+This is just a causal blog about things that i find interesting.

 ### Interests
 Almost anything related to computer science!